-Iraq shall provide the Agency with reports as detailed in Articles 60-69 in respect of nuclear material subject to safeguards under this Agreement.
+The Ivory Coast shall provide the Agency with reports as detailed in Articles 60-69 in respect of nuclear material subject to safeguards under this Agreement.

-Reports shall be made in English, French, Russian or Spanish, except as otherwise specified in the Subsidiary Arrangements.
+Reports shall be made in English or in French.

 Reports shall be based on the records kept in accordance with Articles 51-58 and shall consist, as appropriate, of accounting reports and special reports.